PNeizhmak/me/index.md

 - **Talent evolution**\
 Retention rates, the number of engineers and managers promoted, employee satisfaction

-### Fundamentals I do follow
+### Top 5 fundamentals I follow and evangelize
-- To work around artefact
+- To work around artefact, follow clear agenda and short-structured meetings
+- To communicate clearly and effectively
 - To drive forward technical initiatives and projects
-- To follow clear agenda, short and structured meetings
 - To foster all types of metrics and data reports
-- To communicate clearly and effectively
 - To foster an organizational culture (continuous learning, improvement, collaboration and teamwork)